erinwitkop/apoptosis_data_pipeline/README.md

 The DESeq2 folder contains R scripts to perform DESeq2 differential transcript analysis and GSEA (Gene Set Enrichment Analysis).
 Scripts again are separated into separate folders by species.

 Adidtionally, I have provided a folder called "Streamlined Pipeline Tutorial" where I provide a Markdown file with resources for where to find each tool, step by step instructions of how to use the pipeline, and rationale for how I set up the pipeline.
-I also include relevant papers.
+I also include relevant papers as well as a powerpoint providing an introduction to reference-based RNA-seq in general.

 To cite this work: Roberts, E.M.
 2017.
 "Pipeline to perform differential expression analysis with transcriptomes". https://github.com/erinroberts/apoptosis_data_pipeline.
 The University of Rhode Island.